RitankJaikar/Wanderlust---Full-Stack-Project/README2.md

 🔁 Resending OTP is rate-limited (1 OTP per minute per email) to prevent abuse.

 🛡️ Routes like /signup/verify-email and /signup/resend-otp are protected using isInSignupFlow middleware to ensure they can't be accessed directly without initiating the signup process.

+### ✅ Step 19: Add categories and user profile

+Add user profile.
+Forgot password, edit user info in future.

+Add categories to listing and use it as filter on home page.